 “It would be an honor for me if you did so,” he replied.

 The land of the former camp that I walked on that day had an inspiring beginning.
 In the fall of 1929, Mrs. Margery Plimpton Felt, a veteran New York City private school teacher, felt the need to bring some of her Manhattan-resident students up to her Cape Cod summer home and give them a summer experience on a country farm with animals.

-Ultimately, eight boys opened the camp in 1930, situated less than a mile from downtown Orleans, a modest, picturesque community on the forearm of the Cape, 30 miles south of historic Provincetown.
-As Lake Farm Camp grew, buildings were added; each camper had his own garden and participated in a variety of animal-related jobs.
+Ultimately, eight boys opened the camp in 1930, which was situated less than a mile from downtown Orleans, a modest, picturesque community on the forearm of the Cape, 30 miles south of historic Provincetown.
+As Lake Farm Camp grew, buildings were added.
+Each camper had his own garden and participated in a variety of animal-related jobs.
 Activities included riding, swimming, arts and crafts, and baseball.

 After the Namequoit nine got off to a quick start with three runs in the top of the first inning, I loped out and began scraping on the plastic rubber on the mound.
 Instantly, I noticed that the ground there was hard-topped and flat.
 It reminded me of pitching on my driveway back in my hometown of Wellesley, Massachusetts.
 “Home advantage,” I thought.
-When I then quickly dispersed the first three batters easily, I grinned as I sprinted off the mound.
+I then quickly dispersed the first three batters easily.

 It was going to be one of those days.